 1. Junior varsity activities are designed to develop the talent needed for a competitive performance at the varsity level.
-Each participant at the junior varsity level will have the opportunity to play during each regular season contest provided that he/she has met all other criteria for participation and his/her playing will not create safety or welfare concerns.
+Each participant at the junior varsity level will have the opportunity to play during each regular season contest provided that they have met all other criteria for participation and their playing will not create safety or welfare concerns.
 Coaches will give playing time priority to those players demonstrating the greatest ability, competitive nature, and team attitude.